openhwgroup/cv32e40x/docs/user_manual/source/intro.rst

 Synthesis guidelines
 --------------------

-The CV32E40P core is fully synthesizable.
+The |corev| core is fully synthesizable.
 It has been designed mainly for ASIC designs, but FPGA synthesis is supported as well.